OpenEvalProject/evals/manuscripts/elife-36163/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/36163/elife-36163-fig1-v2.jpg)

-**Figure 1.:** The flow chart illustrates the selection of articles for inclusion in this analysis at each stage of the screening process.10.7554/eLife.36163.003Figure 1—source data 1.
+**Figure 1.:** The flow chart illustrates the selection of articles for inclusion in this analysis at each stage of the screening process.

 ## Can we determine which type of ANOVA was performed?